seanbyd/seanbyd.github.io/_posts/2024-08-18-deploy-an-open-liberty-instanton-app-to-openshift-local.md

 Now continue with your process.

-Set the crc podman-env settings.
+If not already done, set the crc podman-env settings.

 ````cmd
 crc podman-env